sbd-community/handbook/source-material/fda-cybersecurity-in-medical-devices.md

     capabilities with the rest of the medical device system are disrupted, including disruption of significant duration.
-- Design devices to be resilient to possible cyber incident scenarios such as network outages, Denial of Service,^80 excessive bandwidth usage by other products, disrupted quality of service (QoS),^81 and/or excessive jitter^82 (i.e., a variation in the delay of received packets).
+- Design devices to be resilient to possible cyber incident scenarios such as network outages, Denial of Service,^83 excessive bandwidth usage by other products, disrupted quality of service (QoS),^84 and/or excessive jitter^85 (i.e., a variation in the delay of received packets).
 - Design devices to be resilient to possible noise items (e.g., scanning).

-#### Firmware and Software Updates
+###### Firmware and Software Updates

 Devices should be capable of being updated in a secure and timely manner to maintain safety and effectiveness throughout the product’s lifecycle.
 Despite best efforts, undiscovered, exploitable vulnerabilities may exist in devices after they are marketed.
-This is especially true over the

-(^79) Recommendation 2.2 from the Health Care Industry and Cybersecurity Task Force (HCIC TF) Report on Improving Cybersecurity in the Health Care Industry available at https://www.phe.gov/Preparedness/ planning/CyberTF/Documents/report2017.pdf
-(^80) Denial of Service is an attack that prevents or impairs the authorized use of the information system, resources, or services.
-(^81) From CNSSI 4009 Committee on National Security Systems (CNSS) Glossary.
-(^82) From NIST Computer Security Resource Center Glossary available at https://csrc.nist.gov/glossary/term/jitter

-device’s service life, as threats evolve over time and exploit methods change, and become more sophisticated.
+This is especially true over the device’s service life, as threats evolve over time and exploit methods change, and become more sophisticated.

 FDA recommends that manufacturers should not only build in the ability for devices to be updated, but that manufacturers also plan for the rapid testing, evaluation, and patching of devices deployed in the field.
 The following recommendations can help to achieve this:

+(^83) Denial of Service is an attack that prevents or impairs the authorized use of the information system, resources, or services.
+(^84) From the CNSSI 4009 National Information Assurance (IA) Glossary.
+(^85) From the NIST Computer Security Resource Center Glossary.

 - Design devices to anticipate the need for software and firmware patches and updates to address future cybersecurity vulnerabilities.
 This will likely necessitate the need for